pymc-devs/pytensor/doc/extending/op.rst

    By default this is a convenience function which calls :meth:`make_node` with the supplied arguments and returns the result indexed by `default_output`.
-This can be overridden by subclasses to do anything else, but must return either an Pytensor :class:`Variable` or a list of :class:`Variable`\s.
+This can be overridden by subclasses to do anything else, but must return either an PyTensor :class:`Variable` or a list of :class:`Variable`\s.

    If you feel the need to override `__call__` to change the graph